muellerberndt/mancala-deepq/README.md

 # Mancala DeepQ
-Solving the royal game with deep learning
+Solving the royal game with deep learning.